Can AR make nurses better at mouth sore care?

 Summary

-This study tests whether using augmented reality (AR) can improve how nurses learn to care for oral mucositis, a painful mouth condition caused by cancer treatments.
+This study looks at whether using augmented reality (AR) can improve how nurses learn to care for oral mucositis, a painful mouth condition caused by cancer treatments.
 About 110 nurses from a hospital in Taiwan will take part.
-Researchers will measure their knowledge and skills before and after the AR training to see if it helps.
+Researchers will measure their knowledge, skills, and thinking before and after the AR training.

 Get updates